Narrow-nosed rhinoceros: History of research and taxonomy

 The species was originally described by Hugh Falconer in 1859 as Rhinoceros hemitoechus, based on remains found in cave deposits in Glamorgan, south Wales in Great Britain, dating to the Eemian/Last interglacial, around 130-115,000 years ago.
 The lectotype specimen (the singular type specimen later selected from an original series of type specimens) is a partial posterior half of a skull (NHML M48953), held in the Natural History Museum of London, which was collected from Minchin Hole, on the southeast coast of the Gower Peninsula in southwest Glamorgan.

+The species name refers to the shape of its nasal septum, which is partially closed.
 In Falconer's 1868 posthumously published memoir describing S. hemitoechus, another partial posterior portion of the skull of the species of unknown age, purchased by the British Museum in 1846, now also held in the collections of the London Natural History Museum (under the specimen number PV OR 20013) likely collected from somewhere in Northamptonshire, central England was compared to the skull from Minchin Hole.

 The lectotype has often erroneously historically asserted to be the specimen NHMUK 27836, also held in the London Natural History Museum, a skull collected from Middle Pleistocene sediments in the vicinity of Clacton on the east coast of England, and assigned to the species Rhinoceros leptorhinus by Richard Owen in 1846 (Rhinoceros leptorhinus was originally named by Georges Cuvier in 1822 for unrelated older rhinoceros remains from Italy).
-The species name refers to the shape of its nasal septum, which is partially closed.
 Although 1868 is often given as the date of the publication, this is incorrect, as publications by W.B.
 Dawkins (1867) and Gaudin (1859) indicate Falconer had coined the name prior to this.

 The narrow-nosed rhinoceros, like other Stephanorhinus species was often previously assigned historically to the genus Dicerorhinus, which includes the Sumatran rhinoceros, which genetic evidence indicates is the closest living relative of Stephanorhinus.

-Cladogram showing the relationship of Stephanorhinus to other Late Pleistocene-recent rhinoceros species based on genomic data from Liu et al. (2021) is given below.
-Relationships of the narrow-nosed rhinoceros based on morphological data after Pandolfi (2023), excluding African rhinoceros species:Several claimed subspecies of S. hemitoechus has been named, including Stephanorhinus hemitoechus falconeri named by Augusto Azzaroli in 1962, which included the aforementioned Clacton skull as its lectotype, as well as remains from Germany and Italy.
+Truncated cladogram of Rhinocerotinae, showing the position of the narrow-nosed rhinoceros relative to living and Pleistocene rhinocerotine species based on morphological and genetic data, after Borrani et al. 2025.Several claimed subspecies of S. hemitoechus has been named, including Stephanorhinus hemitoechus falconeri named by Augusto Azzaroli in 1962, which included the aforementioned Clacton skull as its lectotype, as well as remains from Germany and Italy.
 Stephanorhinus hemitoechus aretinus was named by Azzaroli in the same year, and includes remains from Italy and England.
 Stephanorhinus hemitoechus intermedius was named by Azzaroli in 1987, and includes remains from Italy.
 A 2025 review found all claimed subspecies of S. hemitoechus to be invalid, and that the differences were due to individual variation, as well as stage of growth and sex.